sevikk/sevikk.github.io/travel-app/README.md

 ## Development server

 Run `ng serve -o` for a dev server. `http://localhost:4200/` will open automatically.
 The app will automatically reload if you change any of the source files.
-Run `npm run start:server` for backend running loacally.
+Run `npm run start:server` for backend running locally.

 ## Running unit tests